pravatbhusal/jdictionaryattack/README.md

 # Default GUI Overlook
 ![Alt text](/rsrc/gui.PNG)

-# Setup
+# Source Code Setup
 - Copy and paste the entire JDictionaryAttack's "com" folder into your project's "src" folder
-- Copy and paste the entire JDictionaryAttack's wordlist.txt file in your project's main directory
+- Copy and paste the entire JDictionaryAttack's "lib" folder in your project's main directory
+- Go to your IDE, go to the project's properties in the IDE, go to the Java Build Path, then go to the Libraries and add all of the .jar files from the lib folder to your project.

 # Documentation
 Import the DictionaryAttack class